Leptogenesis in an extended seesaw model with $U(1)_{B-L}$ symmetry: Model description

 \subsection{Field content and interactions}

 We extend the Standard Model by an extra \sym ~symmetry.
-The model contains three right handed neutrinos ($N_{R_i}$) with $B-L$ charge of $(-1)$ each as required by anomaly cancellation and three complex singlet sterile neutrinos $S_{L_i}$.
-Apart from this we add two additional scalars $\chi_1, \chi_2$ which are having $B-L$ charges as 1 and 2 respectively.
+The model contains three right handed neutrinos ($N_{R_i}$) with $B-L$ charge of $(-1)$ and three complex singlet sterile neutrinos $S_{L_i}$ with vanishing $B-L$ charge.
+Note that since the triangle anomalies for both the $U(1)_{B-L}^3$ and $U(1)_{B-L}$-(Gravity)$^2$ diagrams are non-zero, it is well-known that the $U(1)_{B-L}$ gauge symmetry is anomalous with SM-only particle content.
+These triangle anomalies $\mathcal{A}_1^{\rm SM}\left[U(1)_{B-L}^3\right]$ and $\mathcal{A}_2^{\rm SM}\left[U(1)_{B-L}\text{-(Gravity)}^2\right]$ for the SM fermion content turns out to be $(-3)$.
+In the presence of extra fermions with appropriate $U(1)_{B-L}$ charges these anomalies can be removed.
+In our case the job is done by the three right handed neutrinos $N_{R_i}$ with $U(1)_{B-L}$ charges $(-1)$.
+Note that the left handed fermions $S_{L_i}$ with vanishing $U(1)_{B-L}$ charges will not tamper with this cancellation.
+Apart from these we add two additional scalars $\chi_1, \chi_2$ which are having $B-L$ charges as 1 and 2 respectively.
 The two scalars break the \sym ~symmetry and give mass to the neutrinos.
 With these two minimal set of singlet scalars we can actually explain the neutrino mass in an extended seesaw set-up.
 The relevant fields and their respective quantum numbers under the gauge symmetry are shown in table \ref{tab1}.

 The Lagrangian for the model can be written as,